Bulfinch Crossing: Hotel

 A 157 ft tall hotel building is being constructed at the northern edge of the site, and is planned to contain at least 200 hotel rooms.
 Although the main use for the building is a hotel, at least 57 condominiums and 17,400 sqft of retail space will be located inside the 14-story building.

 Amenities

 The hotel is planned to contain a ballroom, several meeting rooms, a rooftop bar, and a rooftop terrace.

 Parking garage

-In order to make room for the new development, the existing Government Center garage will be demolished.
+In order to make room for the new development, the existing Government Center garage was demolished.
 The garage was constructed in the 1960s as part of the Government Center urban renewal project; it contains 2,300 parking spaces.
 Due to the fact that the garage is entirely made out of concrete, it is considered to be an eyesore by many, along with the nearby City Hall building.

-At least 1,160 parking spaces in the garage are to be preserved to accommodate the new development, the spaces are planned to be placed inside of the new office tower.
+At least 1,160 parking spaces in the garage were to be preserved to accommodate the new development, and the spaces were to be placed inside of the new office tower.